-Hiring a boat is fully online procedure.
-You can book a private boat online in Amsterdam, Utrecht and Leiden.
+Sloepdelen also has boats for up to 12 people.
+Is your party bigger than 6 people, you will need a bigger boat.
+Renting a boat is fully online procedure.
+You can book a private boat with Sloepdelen online in Amsterdam, Utrecht and Leiden.
 After booking on the internet, you will be given a code.

 The boat of Sloepdelen are located at Nassaukade 69, a central location just outside the Jordaan (near the Marnix swimming pool).
 Renting a boat for 12 people costs €60 per hour (minimum of 2 hours) in Amsterdam with a €150 deposit.

 If you’d like to rent boat more often, you can become a member of Sloepdelen.nl and enjoy reduced rates.
 Rates go down to 30 on off-peak hours and 40 for peak hours.
 Sloepdelen wants to be an alternative option for people who would like to boat more often, but don’t want the hassle of owning your own boat.

 Tips for renting a large boat in Amsterdam

 - Book in advance!

 - Always ask them if they have a license.

 - Ask if they have a toilet on board.
 Most saloon boats have a toilet.